 - Right-Handed Left-Handed Guns - Again, zig-zagged.
 Certain weapons are made to mirror correctly, some doesn't.

-- Sawed-Off Shotgun - Comes in two flavors, Double Barrel and the Quadbarrel.
+- Sawed-Off Shotgun - Comes in three flavors, Double Barrel, Triple Barrel and the Quadbarrel.

 - The regenerating health feature in CSO's Human Scenario Mode is similar to those in the recent Call of Duty games.